jonnonz1/nz-statute-book/acts/public/1993/electoral-act-1993.md

   (b) the name of each political party that submitted a list in accordance with section 127 and, under the name of each political party, the names of the political party’s list candidates in the political party’s order of preference (up to a maximum of 65 candidates); and
   (c) the polling places for the district; and
-  (d) the polling places in the district that have suitable access for persons who are physically disabled— (4) The Returning Officer for a district in which a poll is required to be taken shall not be obliged to comply with subsection (3) if the Chief Electoral Officer exercises, in respect of that district, the power conferred on the Chief Electoral Officer by subsection (5).
+  (d) the polling places in the district that have suitable access for persons who are physically disabled— (4) The Returning Officer for a district in which a poll is required to be taken shall not be obliged to comply with subsection (3) if the Electoral Commission exercises, in respect of that district, the power conferred on the Electoral Commission by subsection (5).
-(5) The Chief Electoral Officer may, by such methods as the Chief Electoral Officer considers appropriate (including by post), send to every residential address in an electoral district at which 1 or more electors reside the information specified in paragraphs (a) to (d) of subsection (3).
+(5) The Electoral Commission may, by such methods as the Electoral Commission considers appropriate (including by post), send to every residential address in an electoral district at which 1 or more electors reside the information specified in paragraphs (a) to (d) of subsection (3).

 **Uncontested elections**

 ### 148 Procedure where election not contested
-(1) If—the Chief Electoral Officer must, in accordance with section 179(2), declare the constituency candidate to be duly elected.
+(1) If—the Electoral Commission must, in accordance with section 179(2), declare the constituency candidate to be duly elected.
   (a) only 1 constituency candidate is nominated in a district; or (b) any constituency candidate who has been nominated duly withdraws his or her nomination and there remains only 1 constituency candidate,—
-(2) The name of the person so elected must be endorsed on the writ by the Chief Electoral Officer, and the writ must be returned to the Clerk of the House of Representatives in accordance with section 185.
+(2) The name of the person so elected must be endorsed on the writ by an Electoral Commissioner on behalf of the Electoral Commission, and the writ must be returned to the Clerk of the House of Representatives in accordance with section 185.

 **Elections**